What is a contract course?

 How can this office help me?

 The Office’s staff members provide services to anyone involved with courses and programs where the tuition is funded by a contracting group.
 Our staff members will assist in contract development and approval for courses and degree programs.
 Once the contract is established we will also provide student services to ensure proper and efficient admission and registration.
-Lastly, OEO will carry out billing and transferal of revenue to the contracting unit.
-Our office members can meet with you to plan course or degree contracts, advise you on budgeting, suggest ideas for marketing, manage approvals, and ensure the success of a contract course or degree.
+Lastly, we will carry out billing and transferal of revenue to the contracting unit.
+Our staff can meet with you to plan course or degree contracts, advise you on budgeting, suggest ideas for marketing, manage approvals, and ensure the success of a contract course or degree.

 How do I initiate approval for a contract course?

 To initiate approval of a course to be offered under contract with an agency or school district (client), follow these steps:

 Determine from the client the type of course desired and prepare a syllabus to address the need.

 Secure an instructor for the course and negotiate a salary.